 - Based on a True Story: Very accurate in its depiction of events.
 The primary departure is in the character of Aiken.
-The real Aiken was 55 years old at the time of the trial and a Democratic Party activist that had strong Southern sympathies.
+The real Aiken was a Democratic Party activist that had strong Southern sympathies.
 He also had a co-counsel named John W. Clampitt who helped him at the trial after Johnson stepped aside.
 Additionally, there is little evidence that Stanton strong-armed the commission into returning a death sentence against Surratt.

 - Clear My Name: Mary Surratt.